david-walters/Milestone-3-broken/README.md

 };
 ```

-This enables the code to have the current index at 0 and go to the opposite end of the array when the previous icon is clicked — and vice versa.
+This enables the code to have the current index of the images array at 0 and go to the opposite end of the array when the previous icon is clicked — and vice versa.

 This Modal component is only revealed when the showModal variable is set to true.
 This is done with an onClick function placed on the main image in the ProductImage component.
-Because the Modal component requires to be shown above all the elements on the page, but it is being rendered through ProductImage component, I was required to use Portal.
-This enabled me to have my component work in another component but it will also get rendered outside the root div in the index.html file with a div I made underneath it with the ID of portal.
-Then using the Zindex I was able to have the Modal appear over evrything and blacken out the background.
+Because the Modal component needs to be shown above all the elements on the page, it is almost impossible to do as the component is being rendered as part of another component.
+So, I was required to use Portal.
+Portal still enabled me to have my component work in another component but it will also render the component outside the root div located in the index.html file.
+This is acheived with a div I made underneath the root div with the ID of portal.
+Then I was able to have the Modal appear over evrything and blacken out the background.

 Setting showModal to false in order to hide the component was done by an onClick function applied to the close icon.
 I also applied the same function to the div which blackens out the background for a better user experience.